Skip to content

 Tracking change over time

 A literature is a moving target.
 Run the same search a few months apart and the result will have grown, and it may also have lost a record that was re-indexed under a different identifier.
 This guide shows how to compare two harvests of the same plan and see exactly which records the literature gained or lost in between.
-The worked examples build both harvests from small lists of records so they run without a key, then close with the live form, where the later harvest comes from fetch_plan instead.
+Both harvests here are cut from the corpus bundled with the package, 138 real articles on graphene supercapacitors that stand in for a Scopus retrieval, since retrieved records may not be redistributed and no key is assumed.
+The guide closes with the live form, where the later harvest comes from fetch_plan instead.

 Two harvests to compare